-Student Handbook in § XX.C.

-Complaint:
+Number and name of standard implicated:

+Date/Time of incident(s): -

 Date/Time of incident(s):

+Number and name of standard implicated: Date/Time of incident(s):

 Number and name of standard implicated:

+Number and name of standard implicated:

 Name(s) of parties involved:

-The Complaint must be filed within sixty (60) days of the alleged events giving rise to the Complaint.
+\ The Complaint must be filed within sixty (60) days of the alleged events giving rise to the Complaint.
 Pursuit of other remedies does not toll this sixty (60) day limit.
-The Complaint should be submitted in writing to the Associate

-Dean for Academics or the Associate Dean and Director of the Law Library.
+The Complaint should be submitted in writing to the Associate Dean for Academics or the Associate Dean and Director of the Law Library.